Theoretical Physics · Open Quantum Systems

 Research

-I am a PhD candidate in theoretical physics at the Pennsylvania State University, working with Prof. Sarah Shandera in the Institute for Gravitation and the Cosmos.
-My research is in the theory of open quantum systems: how information, excitation, and correlations move through quantum networks whose subsystems are coupled to environments that can never be directly observed.
+I work with Prof. Sarah Shandera in the Institute for Gravitation and the Cosmos on the theory of open quantum systems.
+I study how excitation, correlation, and information move through quantum networks whose subsystems couple to environments no measurement can reach.

 Publications